Steve Daines

-Steven David Daines (/'deɪnz/ DAYNZ; born August 20, 1962) is an American politician and former corporate executive serving as the senior United States senator from Montana, a seat he has held since 2015, and the first Republican Class II Senator from Montana in 102 years.
-Previously, he represented Montana's at-large congressional district in the U.S. House of Representatives from 2013 to 2015.
+Steven David Daines (/'deɪnz/ DAYNZ; born August 20, 1962) is an American politician and businessman serving as the senior United States senator from Montana, a seat he has held since 2015.
+He is the first Republican Class II senator from Montana in 102 years.
+Daines represented Montana's at-large congressional district in the U.S. House of Representatives from 2013 to 2015.

 Daines was born in Los Angeles and grew up in Bozeman, Montana.
 Before entering politics, he held positions at Procter & Gamble and the Montana-based software service RightNow Technologies.
-He was Roy Brown's running mate in the 2008 Montana gubernatorial election, losing in the general election to incumbent governor Brian Schweitzer and lieutenant governor John Bohlinger.
-Daines ran again for public office in 2012 for Montana's at-large congressional district; he won the general election, defeating Democratic nominee Kim Gillan.
+After an unsuccessful lieutenant governor's race in 2008, Daines was elected to represent Montana's at-large congressional district in Congress in 2012.

-After incumbent U.S. Senator Max Baucus announced he would not run for reelection in the 2014 Senate election, Daines ran for U.S. Senate.
-He defeated Democratic nominee Amanda Curtis, becoming the first Republican to win a U.S. Senate seat in Montana in the 21st century.
+Daines was elected to the Senate in 2014, becoming the first Republican to win a U.S. Senate seat in Montana in the 21st century.
 He was reelected in 2020, defeating the Democratic nominee, incumbent governor Steve Bullock.
-In 2023, he became chairman of the National Republican Senatorial Committee, succeeding Rick Scott.
+In 2023, Daines became chairman of the National Republican Senatorial Committee, succeeding Rick Scott.
 Republicans gained four Senate seats in the 2024 election cycle and won a majority in the chamber.
-Daines became Montana's senior senator and the dean of Montana's congressional delegation when Jon Tester left office in 2025 following his defeat.
+Daines became Montana's senior senator and dean of Montana's congressional delegation in 2025, after Jon Tester was not reelected.

+On March 4, 2026, minutes before the filing deadline to run for the Senate in Montana, Daines unexpectedly announced he would not run for reelection in 2026.